Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Numerical results

 where $z'(\cdot)=(y(\cdot),x(\cdot),b(\cdot),p(\cdot),s(\cdot))$,

-Figure 1 and Table 1 shows the performance of PHA for expectation minimization and CVaR minimization with $\alpha=0.5$, when the number of scenarios increases.
+Figure 1 and Table 1 show the performance of PHA for expectation minimization and CVaR minimization with $\alpha=0.5$, when the number of scenarios increases.
 In Table 1, ``sn" represents the number of scenarios, ``iter" means the average iteration number to convergence for the 10 test problems, ``time(s)" means the average convergence time in seconds for the 10 problems, and ``fval" means their average optimal value.

-It can be seen from Figure 1 that the number of iterations and time to convergence grows at linear rate for CVaR minimization ($\alpha=0,0.5$) when the number of scenarios increases.
-Besides, it takes more iterations and time to convergence for risk measure minimization than those for expectation minimization.
-There is a trade-off between the cost and risk, which is shown in Table 1.
-The average cost of expectation minimization is smaller than that of risk measure minimization.
+It can be seen from Figure 1 and Table 1 that the number of iterations grows slowly and time to convergence grows at linear rate for CVaR minimization when the number of scenarios increases.
+It takes more iterations and hence more time to convergence for CVaR minimization than expectation minimization.
+Since CVaR is risk-averse, the cost of it is higher.